-Title page of The Gospel in Brief by Lev Nikolaevič Tolstoy, 1896 to hold the gospels as holy and untouchable "reprehensible and godless."
+Of the three, only Leo Tolstoy wrote his take on the gospels with the intention of publication.
+The author of the sweeping epics War and Peace and Anna Karenina had undergone an emotional crisis and found meaning in Christianity; he then endeavored to live simply and to worship purely, without the rituals and mysteries of the Russian Orthodox Church.
+His gospel reflects his move toward simplicity and clarity.
+Like Jefferson's version, Tolstoy's removes the miracles and other aspects of the story he deemed incompatible with modern understandings, choosing instead to focus on Jesus' teachings.
+In his preface, Tolstoy defends his deletions and edits, calling the church's urge to hold the gospels as holy and untouchable "reprehensible and godless."
 Where Jefferson used the physical pages of the Bible to build his version with the words of the King James translation, Tolstoy instead taught himself Greek, studied the original texts, and wrote his version as both a fusion of the gospels and a new translation.
 He did this with a stated desire to write a gospel that was understandable by ordinary Russian people, but could not publish the book in Russia for 25 years after he wrote it due to government and church censorship.
-Instead, he sent it out into the world, seeing French and English translations published well before his Russian version, and reaching a wider audience sooner than his fellow gospelists Jefferson and Dickens ever hoped to. -Meghan Winch DELVE INTO THE PLAY WITH LANTERN SEARCHLIGHT Brian McCann as Dickens, Charles McMahon as Tolstoy, and Gregory Isaac as Jefferson The history of the Jefferson, Dickens, and Tolstoy gospels • Jefferson in his own words • The inimitable Dickens • Tolstoy as author and anarchist • Behind the scenes interviews with the artists • And much more lanterntheater.org/searchlight FROM THE ARTISTIC DIRECTOR
+Instead, he sent it out into the world, seeing French and English translations published well before his Russian version, and reaching a wider audience sooner than his fellow gospelists Jefferson and Dickens ever hoped to.

+-Meghan Winch

+DELVE INTO THE PLAY WITH LANTERN SEARCHLIGHT

+FROM THE ARTISTIC DIRECTOR